tjbanks/synaptic_plasticity/README.md

 Future repository will feature a python notebook to demonstrate the model, however python scripts do work as is.

-The bulk of the work is done by [pyr2pyr.mod](/bmtk_model/biophys_components/mechanisms/modfiles/pyr2pyr.mod)
+The bulk of the work is done by [exp2syn1_stsp.mod](/bmtk_model/biophys_components/mechanisms/modfiles/exp2syn1_stsp.mod)

-The network simply creates a virtual cell and connects it to a single target cell via pyr2pyr synapse.
-Parameters are found in the associated [CA3e2CA3e.exc.json](/bmtk_model/biophys_components/synaptic_models/CA3e2CA3e.exc.json) file.
+The network simply creates a virtual cell and connects it to a single target cell via Exp2Syn1_STSP synapse.
+Parameters are found in the associated [stsp.json](/bmtk_model/biophys_components/synaptic_models/stsp.json) file.
+Edit this file to adjust the effects of Facilitation and Depression (strength/tau)

 ### To run the network: